 Choosing a beneficiary for your policy

 When you buy a life insurance policy, you can name one or more persons as beneficiaries.
-A beneficiary is an individual or an entity you name in your policy to receive The Death Benefit.
+A beneficiary is an individual or an entity you name in your policy to receive the payout.

 If you are naming more than one beneficiary, you need to specify how you want the policy proceeds to be distributed.
 You can also name one or more contingent beneficiaries.
 A contingent beneficiary is entitled to receive the payout only if the primary beneficiary dies before the insured.

 You can name anyone as your beneficiary, such as:

 - A spouse or partner.

 - Business partner.

 Minor children cannot receive The Death Benefit directly.
 Instead of naming a minor as a beneficiary, consider choosing an adult or designating a trust as your beneficiary to ensure your child’s financial wellbeing.

 How do life insurance payouts work?

 Life insurers pay The Death Benefit amount to a policyholder’s beneficiaries when the insured dies.
 The recipients usually need to file a death claim by filling the appropriate form and attaching a copy of the death certificate.
 The company then reviews the claim and releases the payout.

 A life insurance beneficiary can choose to receive The Death Benefit in different ways, such as the following: